 Strategic report - general

-The strategic report should contain information that is material to shareholders and helps them assess whether the directors have performed their duty to promote the success of the company.
-When the directors of a company consider climate change to be a principal risk or uncertainty facing the company, this should be disclosed in the strategic report.
+The strategic report should contain information that is material to shareholders and which helps them assess whether the directors have performed their duty to promote the success of the company.
+When the directors of a company consider a sustainability matter to be a principal risk or uncertainty facing the company, this should be disclosed in the strategic report.

 Quoted companies and public interest entities (PIEs) with over 500 employees are also subject to specific reporting requirements on environmental matters within the strategic report, for example, details of policies pursued on environmental matters and the effectiveness of these policies.
 This information is required to the extent that it provides information that is necessary for an understanding of the development, performance, position (and impact - PIEs only) of the company's business.